For Alleged or Putative Fathers

 The Registry does not forward referrals for, nor arrange for, nor perform DNA testing.
 To make those arrangements, a putative father must work through his attorney and the courts.

-To claim paternity and add your name to the Putative Father Registry, download and fill out the form entitled Notice of Intent to Claim Paternity or Acknowledgement of Paternity of a Child (CS-0439).
+To claim paternity and add your name to the Putative Father Registry, download and complete this form: Notice of Intent to Claim Paternity or Acknowledgement of Paternity of a Child (CS-0439).

-This form requires an original signature of the requestor.
-Properly filed notices are entered into the Registry within 24 hours, or next business day, of receipt.
+This form requires the requestor’s signature (electronic signatures are not permitted).
+Properly filed notices are entered into the Putative Father Registry within one (1) business day of receipt.

 Mail the form to: